micakenobi/seattle-201d20/class-01-toolbelt-terminal-git/lab/README.md

 - Verify that you know how to use your Learning Journal.
 This is a separate project that lives in a separate Git/GitHub repository.

 - There is an example of the Learning Journal in another directory in this daily class directory.
 Take a look and use it as a guide and as inspiration.
-These will be assigned every Monday-Wednesday-Friday, but you can feel free to write in them every day.
+These will be assigned every Monday-Wednesday-Friday, but you can feel free to write in them every day (and honestly I prefer it that way).

 # Technical Requirements